Table of contents

 5 See Appendix I, paragraph 2.

-6 See Circular no. 05/2007 on www.gard.no for the terms of the special war risks P&I cover for the 2008 Policy Year.
+6 See list of Member Circulars on www.gard.no for the terms of the special war risk P&I cover for the relevant Policy Year.

 7 See (I) below.

 8 Such discretion will be exercised by the Board of Directors.

 9 A seizure by the crew constitutes barratry.
 See (N) below.

 10 The discretion is exercised by the Board of Directors of the Association.

 11 Cover may also be excluded under Rule 74 on the basis that the trade may be ‘unlawful trade’.